Hiyamugi vs. Somen noodles: What’s the Difference?

-As I wrote above, Somen and Hiyamugi are made with the same ingredients, specifically from only the 3 ingredients, wheat flour, water, and salt, with which Udon noodles are made as well.
-Then, what is the difference?
+Somen and Hiyamugi are wheat noodles made from the same ingredients; wheat flour, water, and salt, with which Udon noodles can also be made.

 Then, how do they differ?

 According to the Food Labeling Standards of the Consumer Affairs Agency,